Cost & Return On Investment For Bartending School

 The cost isn't nearly as much as a college degree, so it's an affordable career path for people who enjoy working in the food and entertainment industries.
 If the cost is still a bit steep for you right now, you can look into taking out a loan from a private lender.
 With flexible interest rates and repayment options, it's easy to finance your next move without breaking the bank.

-The biggest concern people have before investing in any type of formal education or training is whether it will help them get a job.
+Before investing in any formal education or training, the biggest concern people have is whether it will help them get a job.
 No one wants to fork over hundreds or thousands of dollars only to wind up earning the same amount they do now.
 Certification won't guarantee employment, and if you have no prior experience, it isn't likely to score you a high-paying job, either.

 Most establishments want someone who has first-hand experience working with customers, making drinks, managing a bar, and taking care of guests.
 But that doesn't mean that going to school is a waste of time and money.
 There are many skills, recipes, and techniques you'll discover that you might not have been able to acquire otherwise.
 These include:

 According to the Bureau of Labor Statistics, the average bartender earns a base salary of $23,680 per year (2019).
 Tips can vary from $100 to over $400 a night, depending on where you work.
-So, someone earning $11 an hour as a base pay but makes an average of $10 an hour in tips is actually earning $22 an hour.
+Someone earning $11 an hour as a base pay but making average of $10 an hour in tips is actually earning $22 an hour.
 This could drastically increase your salary if you are employed in a busy venue with good customers.